mypolopony/earthquake_sounds/README.md

 -   Docker and Docker Compose
 -   Terraform (for managing cloud infrastructure related to Snowflake, if applicable)
 -   AWS Account and configured AWS CLI (if managing S3 or other AWS resources manually, though the application uses credentials via environment variables).

+## Earthquake Monitoring

+Refer to `obspy/README.md` for a more detailed description

 ## Getting Started